The information of this page is for students who are funded by Student Finance England and relates to entitlement for

-You can also apply for a non means tested, reduced rate, maintenance loan of £2,635
+You can also apply for a non means tested, reduced rate, maintenance loan.

-However, if you are going to be on an unpaid placement in a hospital, health care authority, Local Authority, prison sector or working on research within a Higher Education Institute, you may be eligible to apply for the usual package of financial support.
+However, if you are going to be on an unpaid placement in a hospital, health care authority, Local Authority, prison sector, the UK Parliament or working on research within a Higher Education Institute, you may be eligible to apply for the usual package of financial support.

 Please contact the Funding and Financial Support Team or Student Finance England for further clarification.

 What about my Core Bursary?

 If you usually receive a University Core Bursary we can only award this if you ask Student Finance to carry out a means tested assessment, and the income information is shared with us in the usual way.

 If you have decided that you want to undertake a year out in industry on a work placement but this is not currently part of your degree then this is called an Optional Placement Year.